yhemmyo/Danny-s-Diner-project/README.md

 # Danny-s-Diner-project

-A project to understand Danny's customers better, especially about their visiting patterns, how much money they’ve spent in the restaurant diner and also which menu items are their favorite.
+## A project to understand Danny's customers better, especially about their visiting patterns, how much money they’ve spent in the restaurant diner and also which menu items are their favorite.

+Data was gotten from the #8weeksSQLchallenge